tony40508/ncku-datamining-homeworks/README.md

 * (d) The contributions of the paper.
 * (e) Discuss whether the results of the paper are out of date.
 * (f) Discuss whether it is possible to improve the results of paper.

+### 4. The report with a table of content must be typed and well-formatted. <br>
+> When the paper for this report is changed, please remember to keep me informed.